onabz/muscle_gains/README.md

 - The gallery_6 image was taken from [Pexels](https://www.pexels.com/photo/woman-pushing-barbel-using-her-feet-136404/)
 - The gallery_7 image was taken from [Pexels](https://www.pexels.com/photo/woman-lifting-barbell-371049/)
 - The gallery_8 image was taken from [Pexels](https://www.pexels.com/photo/woman-lifting-barbell-1552249/)

+### Acknowledgements

+- I would like to thank my Mentor Tim Nelson for his invaluable support all through this project.
+I would not have been able to put all this together if not for his patience and insight.
+- I would like to thank [Student Care](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/studentcare) for their regular check up on me to ensure that I was always on track to completing this project and to reassure me that they were always available if I needed any help.